September is Suicide Prevention Awareness Month

 Someone once said, “The person who completes suicide, dies once.
 Those left behind die a thousand deaths, trying to relive those terrible moments and understand… why?”

-In reality, many people have had suicidal thoughts at some point their lives.
+In reality, many people have had suicidal thoughts at some point in their lives.
 Feeling suicidal doesn’t mean a person is weak, flawed, or beyond hope.
 It means they’re in more pain than they can handle alone.
 The good news is that there is help available.

-If someone you care about is suffering from an invisible level agony, they may not directly seek help.
+If someone you care about is suffering from an invisible level of agony, they may not directly seek help.
 That’s why it’s important to know the risk factors and indicators as well as how to help and intervene.
 Preventing suicide isn’t just about caring.
 It’s about caring enough.

 - Having previously attempted suicide